 - Corticosteroid injections

 These treatments often take several weeks or months before sufficient pain relief can be measured.
-If you have exhausted all conservative treatments without success, your physician may recommend you for annular tear surgery.
+If you have exhausted all conservative treatments without success, your doctor may recommend you to consult with a specialist for annular tear surgery.

 Annular tear surgery